Auction Stories

 The bouquet is a very suitable theme for this mingling of West and East.
 The poverty stricken artist cannot pay a live model.
 The flowers are colored beauties in which the Japanese enjoy a quiet symbol of the transience of life.

-This painting was sold for $ 5.9M by Sotheby's on November 14, 2016, lot 8.
-It is estimated HK $ 70M for sale by Sotheby's in Hong Kong on October 9, 2021, lot 1020.
+This painting was sold by Sotheby's for $ 5.9M on November 14, 2016, lot 8 and for HK $ 71M on October 9, 2021, lot 1020.
 Please watch the video shared by the auction house.
 The image is shared by Wikimedia.

 1886 INDOOR NUDES BY EDGAR DEGAS